 At this time-from the late 1960s to the early 1970s-significant developments took place around the Association.
 First, mass communication research grew everywhere along with the expansion of the media themselves, especially television.
 New university programmes were established and national committees were appointed to highlight the field, leading to new institutions like Halloran's Centre for Mass Communication Research at the University of Leicester.
 Second, the scientific and political orientation of communication research was diversified by the entry of critical, "anti-positivist" scholars-among them many who were active in IAMCR, notably Smythe from Canada and Schiller from the USA- and younger scholars, such as Robin Cheesman, Nicholas Garnham, and Armand Mattelart from Western Europe.
-Third, Unesco assumeded a more prominent role for itself in the field.
+Third, Unesco assured a more prominent role for itself in the field.

 The Unesco initiative is a story in itself-its explicit policy orientation bringing it close to the critical generation of scholars, and its global resonance connecting it to the Non-Aligned Movement of the developing world, with Yugoslavia as one of its leading members.
-The General Conference of Unesco had adopted in 1968 a new strategy for promoting communication research and policy, including a study on the role and effects of mass communication in modern society (Unesco, 1970: 3).
+The General Conference of Unesco had adopted in 1968 a new strategy for promoting communication research and policy, including a study on the role and effects of mass communication in society (UNESCO, 1970: 3).
 Its Department of Mass Communication commissioned from Halloran a working paper on mass media and society for a meeting of experts convened in Montreal in 1969.
-Halloran was also consulted about whom to invite and many on his list were active in IAMCR, including Bourguin, Maletzke, Nordenstreng, and Smythe.
+Halloran was also consulted about whom to invite and many on his list were active in IAMCR, including Bourquin, Maletzke, Nordenstreng, and Smythe.
+Halloran's working paper for Montreal and the final report of the meeting were issued as a publication in English, French, and Spanish (UNESCO, 1970).
+Taken together, this event and the publication stand as a milestone in the history of mass communication research.